woredeyonas/evolving-web/README.md

 Access: [Axelerant contrib tracker](https://contrib.axelerant.com/)

-Client: Internal project that provides and one-stop access to fetch all contributions made by team members on Github and Drupal.
+Client: Internal project that provides a one-stop access to fetch all contributions made by team members on Github and Drupal.

 Responsibilities:
 -  Backend development including technical documentation